SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Chiyari Ex attacks can be grazed
  - Chiyari skill and Ex attack require more meter to use
  - Hisami overall damage output is increased
+ - Hisami vines are slower and spawn rate is adjusted
  - Hisami unused attack animation has been added for her spell card
  - Zanmu skill and Ex attack require more meter to use
  - Zanmu skill range and speed is decreased.